Understanding Chinese Millennials: Who Are They and What Do They Want?

 Chinese millennials, born in the 80s and 90s, are now hitting prime consumption age.
-Described as educated, open-minded and tech-savvy, millennials make up 31% of China’s total population, representing 415 million consumers.
+Described as educated, open-minded and tech-savvy, millennials make up 31% of China’s total population, representing about 400 million consumers.
+By 2025, millennials will make up about three-quarters of the working population in China.

 Individualistic and Demanding